 In 2016 the program was expanded to include post-accident remedial targeted training, and in 2017 we introduced MotorMind an interactive advanced training for established drivers.
 Additionally only one non-recordable vehicle accident injury with minor bruises was recorded.
+In 2018 we again introduced targeted training and no injuries occurred from vehicle accidents in 2018.

-Core Lab is committed to vehicle safety and has

-renewed AlertDriving for an additional 3 years starting February 2017.
+Core Lab is committed to vehicle safety and has renewed AlertDriving for an additional 3 years starting February 2017.
 Again, as an added bonus one family member of each employee enrolled in the program may also take advantage of the training.

-FOR THE FIRST TIME CORE LAB CAN REPORT ZERO EMPLOYEES SERIOUSLY INJURED IN A VEHICLE ACCIDENT ON COMPANY
+FOR THE FIRST TIME CORE LAB

-BUSINESS.
+CAN REPORT ZERO EMPLOYEES

+INJURED IN A VEHICLE ACCIDENT

+ON COMPANY BUSINESS FOR

+2018.